barryclark/jekyll-now/_posts/2016-03-23-Manjaro-Lxde-16.03-released.md

 This release comes with our advanced graphical installer **Calamares** as well as our CLI-installer. **Stable branch** was used to create the install media.
 The 32bit ISO has CD-size, the 64bit version has multilib enabled.
 **At least 300MB are needed for installation with Calamares.**

-kind regards, Esclapion, Maintainer Manjaro Lxqt
+kind regards, Esclapion, Maintainer Manjaro Lxde/Lxqt

 ----